Totality for Mixed Inductive and Coinductive Types: The Language and its Semantics

 \subsubsection{A subtle example}

-Here is a surprising example due to T. Altenkirch and N. A. Danielsson~\cite{ThorstenNad}: we define the inductive type { }
+Here is an example showing that productivity and termination are not enough to check validity of a recursive definition~\cite{altenkirch_danielsson:nested}.
+We define the inductive type { }

-where the type of \t{stream} was defined on page~\pageref{type:stream}.
+where the type of \tt{stream} was defined on page~\pageref{type:stream}.
 This type is similar to the usual type of ``Rose trees'', but with streams instead of lists.
-Because streams cannot be empty, there is no way to build such a tree inductively: this type has no total value.
+Because $\T{\tt{stream}}(\emptyset) = \emptyset$, we have that~$\mu X.\T{\tt{streams}}(X) = \emptyset$.
+By Definition~\ref{def:totality_in_types}, ~$\T{\tt{stree}}=\emptyset$: the interpretation of~\tt{stree} doesn't contain any total value.
 Consider however the following definitions: { }

-This is well typed, but because evaluation is lazy, evaluation of~\t{t} or any of its subterms terminates: the semantics of~\t{t} doesn't contain~$\bot$.
-Unfolding the definition, we obtain
+This is well typed and guarded.
+Lazy evaluation of~\tt{bad\_s} or any of its subterms terminates.
+The semantics of~\tt{bad\_s} doesn't contain~$\bot$ and unfolding the definition gives

-Such a term leads to inconsistencies and shows that a simple termination checker isn't enough.

-\medbreak The rest of the paper describes a partial totality test on recursive definitions: some definitions are tagged ``total'' while some other are tagged ``unsafe'' either because they are indeed not total, or because the argument for totality is too complex.
+Such a term clearly leads to inconsistencies.
+For example, the following structurally decreasing function doesn't terminate when applied to~\tt{Node bad\_s}: { }